wikit-ai/chunknorris/docs/pages/getting_started.md

 chunknorris --filepath "path/to/myfile.pdf" # .pdf, .md or .html
 ```

-You may also pass arguments to influence chunknorris' behavior.
-See ``chunknorris -h`` for available options.
+You may also pass arguments to influence ``chunknorris``' behavior.
+Enter ``chunknorris -h`` in a terminal to see available options.
 Feel free to experiment 🧪 !